 Our data available for download is combined using ORDS.

 In version 0.1 we concentrated on standardising elements already captured by most members, prioritising areas where there was already convergence, while leaving out other areas where more work was needed.

-Since then, we have produced two aggregations of data from ORA members (available for download).
-Version 0.2 updates the standard based on insights learned from these aggregations.
-The main changes are:
+Version 0.2 updated the standard based on insights learned from the first data aggregations.
+The main changes were

 - Recommended options for repair_status